Winnipeg-iOS-Developers/InterestingPoint/Doc/part1/chapter3.md

 }
 ```

 Once you defined your *SegueVC* controller, you can attribute it to the visual view controller in your storyboard (in the *Attributes Inspector*).

-Start then by connecting the four components to the code (Pass in *Assistant Editor* and drag and drop them to your controller just below the class declaration):
+Once you did it, let's connect the four components to the code (Pass in *Assistant Editor* and drag and drop them to your controller just below the class declaration):

 ```swift
 import UIKit